Scotiabank® U.S. Dollar Visa* Card review

 • Free supplementary cards with all the same benefits at no additional cost

-• Conveniently pay your Visa statement with U.S. dollars directly from your Scotia U.S. Dollar Daily Interest Account.
+• Conveniently pay your Visa statement with U.S. dollars directly from your Scotiabank U.S. Dollar Daily Interest Account.

 • Easy access to cash advances at over 1 million ABMs worldwide and online banking options.